samcho/starter-project2-phy320620-fall2024-part1/README.md

 Overview: E2A is part of a TCF4 gene that is a marker for Pitt-Hopkins Syndrome.
 Its natural function is to bind to the KIX Domain of CREB binding protein, but large parts of the TCF4 gene are deleted in those who have Pitt-Hopkins.
 In addition, E2A is an intrinsically disordered protein that forms a structure upon binding to the KIX Domain.
 As such, this protein complex is interesting from both biomedical and basic science perspectives.

 We will perform CHARMM MD simulations with NAMD of 1) KIX Domain, 2) E2A, and 3) E2A:KIX Domain Complex in explicit solvent on the DEAC cluster.
-Using the production run of the simulation, we will use VMD and other programs to visualize trajectories and perform analyses on them to compare how each of the individual components behave in the absence of its partner vs. in complex.
+Using the production run of the simulation, we will use VMD and other programs to visualize trajectories and perform analyses on them.

 ## Part 1: MD simulations of E2A:KIX Domain Complex